 Formerly Sharon Bonaventure, she married John Quarles on July 19, 2014 in Aiken, S.C.

-Kadija (pronounced: ka-DEE-ja) Fornah is in her third season as the assistant women’s volleyball coach for the Jaguars and aided the team to their best record in school history in her first year.
+Kadija (pronounced: ka-DEE-ja) Dickens is in her fourth season as the assistant women’s volleyball coach for Augusta University and aided the team to their best record in school history in her first year.

-Prior to joining Augusta University for the 2014 season, Fornah spent a season as the assistant men's and women’s volleyball coach at Lees-McRae College in Banner Elk, N.C., in 2013.
+Prior to joining Augusta University for the 2014 season, Dickens spent a season as the assistant men's and women’s volleyball coach at Lees-McRae College in Banner Elk, N.C., in 2013.

 In 2014, the Augusta Jags posted their best record in program history at 27-9 overall and 13-5 in the PBC.
 Head Coach Sharon Quarles was voted as the 2014 Coach of the Year on Nov.
 14, after she had the most successful season any coach has ever had with the team.